Druze in Israel: Religious development

 The Druze religion branched off from the religion of Islam, and is now considered its own religion separate from Islam.
-The religion was created in the 10th and 11th centuries in Egypt, with aspects of Hindu and Greek philosophy incorporated into the tenets of Islam.
+The religion originated in the 10th and 11th centuries in Egypt, with aspects of Hindu and Greek philosophy incorporated into the tenets of Islam.
 Conversions are not permitted in the Druze religion, because they believe that the first generation after the establishment of the Druze religion had an opportunity then to join the religion, and everyone alive today is reincarnated from that generation.
-Much like the Abrahamic faiths, the Druze religion is monotheistic, and recognizes many prophets, including Jesus, John the Baptist, Mohammed, Khidr and Moses.
-Their most respected prophet in their religion is Jethro, Moses' father-in-law.
+Much like the Abrahamic faiths, the Druze religion is monotheistic, and recognizes many prophets, including Jesus, John the Baptist, Mohammed, Khidr, and Moses.
+The most respected prophet in their religion is Jethro, Moses' father-in-law.

 The Epistles of Wisdom is the foundational text of the Druze faith.
 The Druze faith incorporates elements of Islam's Ismailism, Gnosticism, Neoplatonism, Pythagoreanism, Christianity, Hinduism and other philosophies and beliefs, creating a distinct and secretive theology known to interpret esoterically religious scriptures, and to highlight the role of the mind and truthfulness.

 Within the Druze community, there are two different sub-groups.
 There is the al-Juhhal, or the Ignorant, and al-Uqqal, the Knowledgeable.
-The al-Juhhal group does not have the permission to view the holy texts, and they do not attend religious meetings.
-About 80% of the Druze people fall into this category of the Ignorant.
+The al-Juhhal group does not have permission to view the holy texts, and they do not attend religious meetings.
+About 80% of the Druze people fall into the category of the Ignorant.
 The al-Uqqal must follow ascetic rulings including following a dress code.
 The most powerful 5% of the Knowledgeable group are where the spiritual leaders of the religion come from.
-As for important rules that the Druze must follow, they are not allowed to drink alcohol, eat pork, or smoke tobacco, similarly to the dietary laws in Islam.
+As for important rules that the Druze must follow, they are not allowed to drink alcohol, eat pork, or smoke tobacco, similar to the dietary laws in Islam.
 Polygamy is prohibited, and men and women are viewed as equals.
 Many of the Druze living in Israel fully participate in Israeli society, and many of them serve in the Israeli Defense Forces.